Pediatric Hematology and Oncology Research

 - Using novel model systems to elucidate the host and bacterial factors that cause invasive bacterial and fungal infections

 Physicians at the Gill Center are engaged in a wide range of clinical research efforts spanning the cancer and blood disease programs.
-Clinical research efforts are supported by robust infrastructure provided by the Clinical Research Office (CRO) within the Gill Center and the Harold C. Simmons Comprehensive Cancer Center at UT Southwestern, the only NCI-designated Comprehensive Cancer Center in North Texas.
+Clinical research efforts are supported by robust infrastructure provided by the Clinical Research Office (CRO) within the Gill Center and the Simmons Comprehensive Cancer Center at UT Southwestern, the only NCI-designated cancer center in North Texas.
 At any point, 75 to 100 oncology trials and 20 to 30 hematology trials are open for enrollment for Gill Center patients.

 Active areas of clinical research include: